• About

 115 27th Ave N, Nashville, TN 37203

-For our side choices, we went with the pimento mac and cheese and the mustard potato salad and let me just say, the portions of everything were generous – from the big thighs to the sides!
+For our side choices, we went with the pimento mac and cheese and the mustard potato salad.
+The portions of everything were generous – from the big thighs to the sides!

 Red’s medium spice was the perfect spice level for us, with just enough heat to make your lips tingle.
 The thighs were crispy on the outside, and extremely juice on the inside.
 The flavor profile was on point as well!